Greatness-2003/automations-workflows-project/README.md

 * Used Twitter scraping code to retreive tweets and comments from the official [@ModernFam](https://twitter.com/ModernFam) Twitter page.
 * These comments were saved to json files which I combined into one.
 After removing duplicates, these are saved in the data folder.
 * [This](data/twitter_comments.json) json file contains user, timestamp and text of the comment/tweet.
-* There are approximate 1300 comments in this file, and these form the basis of the project.
+* There are approximately 1300 comments in this file, and these form the basis of the project.

-* NB: Tweets and comments can be collected using the Twitter Developer API, or by using Twitter scraping code.
-I used pre-existing code but user may use to write code themselves.
+*NB: Tweets and comments can be collected using the Twitter Developer API, or by using Twitter scraping code.
+I used [pre-existing code](https://github.com/anwala/teaching-web-science/blob/main/fall-2023/week-3/twitter-scraper/scrape_twitter.py) developed by Professor Alexander Nwala, Data Science professor at William and Mary.*

-### 2. Data Preprocessing (In progress):
+### 2. Data Preprocessing (completed):
-* Remove unnecessary data, including retweets and duplicates.
+* I removed unnecessary data, including retweets and duplicates.
-* Clean the text data by handling special characters, and URLs.
+* Cleaned the text data by handling special characters, and URLs.
-* Tokenize the text data to prepare it for sentiment analysis.
+* Tokenized the text data to prepare it for sentiment analysis.
+* This [preprocessing python class](preprocessing.py) does all the above.

-### 3. Sentiment Analysis:
+### 3. Sentiment Analysis (in progress):

 * Implement a sentiment analysis algorithm to classify tweets into three categories: positive, negative, or neutral.
 * Utilize natural language processing (NLP) libraries like NLTK for text analysis.